 Notting Hill Housing Group: driving advocacy, securing support

-Keeble Brown has worked with Notting Hill Housing for a number of years, supporting some of their high-profile projects through pre-planning.
-We recently helped them secure planning permission for a residential-led scheme in Stanmore in Harrow - Anmer Lodge.
+Keeble Brown worked with former Notting Hill Housing for a number of years, supporting some of their high-profile projects through pre-planning.
+For example we helped the housing association, now called Notting Hill Genesis, secure planning permission for a residential-led scheme in Stanmore in Harrow - Anmer Lodge.

-This was a complex site, with a complicated stakeholder and political landscape, which we helped Notting Hill Housing navigate.
-In the early days, there was a lot of local scepticism about the plans, with initial concern from the local community.
+This was a complex site, with a complicated stakeholder and political landscape, which we helped navigate.
+In the early days, there was a lot of local scepticism about the plans and significant concern from the local community.
 The Keeble Brown team developed a comprehensive engagement programme with residents, traders, local politicians, community groups and the media, which continued beyond the submission of the planning application.
 Our transparent and ongoing engagement with the community resulted in a meaningful consultation and perceptions shifting over time.
 The scheme secured planning approval in 2014.